 The hall is the historical hub of York’s links with mainland Europe over the centuries.

 Quick tasters of York’s European trade through GERMANY, PORTUGAL AND POLAND:

 In the Governor’s Parlour, the modern stained glass window shows York’s international trade with ships sailing in and out of the city.
 Indeed, the Company’s valuables were kept safe in a 17th century chest brought from Nuremberg in GERMANY.

-and Porto in PORTUGAL have long been linked by marriage.
+Porto in PORTUGAL have long been linked by marriage.
+The

-The House of Croft in Porto, founded in 1678, was one of the
+House of Croft in Porto, founded in 1678, was one of the earliest

-earliest shippers of port.
-The distinguished merchant family,
+shippers of port.
+The distinguished merchant family, Thompson of

 *They were married at St John’s Church on the junction of Ousegate and Micklegate.
 Now redundant, it became an arts centre and most recently a café-bar.